Download Orca Slicer

 macOS

-Download for Intel MacSystem Requirements: macOS 11.0 Big Sur or later.
+Download for macOSSystem Requirements: macOS 11.0 Big Sur or later.
 On first launch, right-click the app and select "Open" to bypass Gatekeeper security prompt.

 Linux

+For standard 64-bit PCs/laptops.
 Works on most Linux distributions without installation.
-Single executable file - make it executable and run.

-Sandboxed installation via Flatpak.
-Automatic updates through your software center.
-Available on Flathub.
+Sandboxed installation for standard 64-bit PCs.
+Automatic updates through software center.

 Nightly Builds (Development Versions)